Bernstein spectral method for quasinormal modes and other eigenvalue problems: Algebraically special modes

 and whose corresponding eigenfunctions, with singularities properly scaled out, can be expressed analytically as a truncated polynomial.
 For example, for $l = 2$,

-Various numerical investigations \cite{Andersson1994, Leaver2006} are hard-pressed to converge towards this exact result.
+Various numerical investigations \cite{Andersson1994,Leaver2006} are hard-pressed to converge towards this exact result.
 It has been argued \cite{Liu1996} that the discrepancy can be traced to two explanations: (1) the algebraically special mode is sensitive to the exact form of the gravitational potential (affecting WKB and P\"{o}schl-Teller potential fitting) and (2) the sensitivity of a method to a properly defined mode number (affecting the continued fraction methods by Leaver).

 In fact, numerical methods that are able to find eigenvalues on the complex plane do not generally work when those eigenvalues are located exactly on the imaginary axis.
-For example, the continued fraction method is not convergent for modes on the imaginary axis \cite{Leaver2006, Cook2014, Cook2016}.
+For example, the continued fraction method is not convergent for modes on the imaginary axis \cite{Leaver2006,Cook2014,Cook2016}.
 This disputes previous analytic and numerical results concerning Kerr QNMs on the negative-imaginary axis.
 One can, however, deduce the existence of these modes by finding `mode sequences' that arbitrarily get close to the negative-imaginary axis, including the special algebraic mode \cite{Berti2003,Cook2014}.
 How these modes move around the negative-imaginary axis is not accessible to Leaver's method.

 With respect to this, spectral methods enjoy a significant advantage over Leaver's method: an algorithm such as \texttt{SpectralBP} is capable of finding eigenvalues on the imaginary axis.
 Unlike Leaver's method, which is based on a local power series expansion at one of the horizons, spectral methods find solutions globally.
 This has been reported before in \cite{Jansen2017}, where the spectral algorithm \texttt{QNMspectral} finds a novel infinite set of purely imaginary modes for massless scalar perturbations in a Schwarzschild-de Sitter background.
 Because the spectral method is able to find these overdamped modes, one is able to observe complex bifurcation events in which quasinormal modes sink into, move along and emerge out of the negative imaginary axis where two QNMs collide.
-We have also used \texttt{SpectralBP} to uncover an interesting scenario that occurs in a Schwarzschild AdS background, which will be the subject of a future paper \cite{fortuna2020b}.
+We have also used \texttt{SpectralBP} to uncover an interesting scenario that occurs in a Schwarzschild AdS background \cite{fortuna2022}.